piyush69/SCAR/README.md

-# SCAR
+# SCAR : Staircase Climbing Automated Robot

-Staircase Climbing Automated Robot
+A robot that cleans a set of staircase, without human intervention